BrunaRihl/cosmo-compatibility/README.md

 ### Introduction

 The program utilizes a website to generate stylized text in ASCII art format, presenting the program's name in a way that grabs attention.
 Just below, a brief explanation is provided to contextualize the purpose of the test.
-On the same screen, the main menu offers four clear options: explore the zodiac signs, start the test, view compatibility percentages, or exit the program
+On the same screen, the main menu offers four clear options: explore the zodiac signs, start the test, view compatibility percentages, or exit the program.

 ![Introduction -  opening screen](/assets/docs/initial-screen.png)

 ### Learn more about Zodiac Signs

 Given that many people who will take the test may not be familiar with the subject, the first menu option was designed to provide an introduction to the user about what zodiac signs are.
 This aims to facilitate the user's participation in the test.
 At this stage of the program, we provide a broader understanding of the meaning of zodiac signs.

 ![menu -  option 1](/assets/docs/about-screen.png)

 ### Start the Compatibility Test